 It was decided to relocate the off-site storage warehouse facility to an on-site facility, which in turn mitigated many of the health & safety and environmental issues and resulted in less waste.

-“It is really important to find a good training provider that helps you deliver results that are beneficial to not only the business but to the learners and I feel we have found that in Cidori.
-Working in partnership with Sam our onsite BIT tutor we are now going into our 3rd successful year of the programme, each year delivering key training results for the business”
+“It is really important to find a good training provider that helps you deliver results that are beneficial not only to the business but to the learners – a partnership delivering key training outcomes for the business and its people.”